han41858/ng-draggable/README.md

 # NgDraggable

-Angular module to drag element.
-Also provide some directives restricting drag area, emitting sort event while dragging.
+Angular module that provides the ability to drag the element.
+It also limits the area where the element is dragging, or provides a directive that occurs when it is dragged over other elements.

 [한국어](https://github.com/han41858/ng-draggable/blob/master/README-KR.md)